Xiaoyu2425/mEQO/README.md

 Coarse-graining of species in a microbiome, including EQO, is a combinatorial problem in nature.
 Unfortunately, combinatorial optimization is still one of the major open challenges in modern operational research, especially for large-scale problems.
 Currently, there are three possible approaches to tackle the combinatorial optimization problem in EQO, with different advantages and disadvantages.

 i) EQO can be reformulated as a Boolean Least Square (BLS) problem when the functional trait is continuous.
 We can leverage a mature commercial mixed integer programming solver, the Gurobi optimizer, to solve the BLS problem accurately.
-Due to its combinatorial nature, it is crucial to reduce the search space in order to solve BLS efficiently (There are in total 75,287,520 possible ways to pick 5 species from 100 species, and 17,310,309,456,440 possible ways to pick 10 species from 100 species).
-This can be done by either decreasing the total number of species in the microbiome `n` by filtering rare species present only in very few samples, or limiting the maximal number of species allowed to be included in the group by specifying `Nmax` in functions.
+Due to its combinatorial nature, it is crucial to reduce the search space in order to solve BLS efficiently.
+This can be done by either decreasing the total number of species in the microbiome `n` by filtering rare species present only in very few samples, or limiting the maximal number of species allowed to be included in the group by specifying `Nmax` in functions  (e.g., there are in total 17,310,309,456,440 possible ways to pick 10 species from 100 species, but only 75,287,520 possible ways to pick 5 species from 100 species).
 The computational performance of BLS can be dependent on specific data structure, but we generally recommend `n<200` and `Nmax<10` for a personal laptop, so that BLS can be solved efficiently.

 ii) Genetic algorithm (GA) can be more suitable for larger-scale problems.
 [GA](https://cran.r-project.org/web/packages/GA/vignettes/GA.html) has been widely used as a successful strategy for stochastic binary searching with convergence in probability.
 However, the rate of convergence is dependent on size and structure of spefific datasets.
 Below is an illustration of the accuracy of GA at different number of iterations with simulated microbiome datasets.